veechau/EventRight/docs/api-endpoints.md

 ### Bookmarks

 - Bookmarked events will be included in the user show page
-- `GET /api/users/:userId/bookmarks`
+- `GET /api/bookmarks` current user and event passed in as params
-- `POST /api/users/:userId/bookmarks/`: add bookmarks to user bookmarks by eventId
+- `POST /api/bookmarks/`: add bookmarks to user bookmarks by eventId
-- `DELETE /api/users/:userId/bookmarks/:eventId`: remove bookmark from user bookmarks by eventId
+- `DELETE /api/bookmarks/:eventId`: remove bookmark from user bookmarks by eventId

-### Bookmarks
+### Tickets
 - Purchased events will be included in the user show page
-- `GET /api/users/:userId/tickets`
+- `GET /api/tickets` current user and event passed in as params
-- `POST /api/users/:userId/tickets/`: add ticket to user bookmarks by eventId
+- `POST /api/tickets/`: add ticket to user bookmarks by eventId
-- `DELETE /api/users/:userId/bookmarks/:eventId`: remove ticket from user tickets by eventId
+- `DELETE /api/tickets/:eventId`: remove ticket from user tickets by eventId